davosmith/moodle-assignsubmission_pdf/README.txt

 ==Recent changes==

+* 2013-09-29 - Hide 'Download final submission' link when no files submitted.
 * 2013-08-07 - Fix compatibility issue introduced by MDL-39760
 * 2013-03-25 - Plugin is disabled if the ghostscipt path is incorrect
 * 2013-02-22 - Now correctly handles 'landscape' pages in PDFs